 There is a 2 year time limitation for claiming VAT refund from beginning of FY2019 transactions.
-But there is still 5 year time limitation for FY2017-2018 periods.

 Invoicing

 Delivery of goods or performance of services should be invoiced within 7 days.
 Moreover, recipients of the supplies must retain copies of the invoices.